 5.6 You are responsible for procuring all licences, authorisations and consents required for you, your Personnel and Permitted Users to use the Service, including to use, store and input Data into, and process and distribute Data through, the Service.

-5.7 You have the sole responsibility for protecting the confidentiality of your password and/or email address.
-Use of your password by any unauthorised person may result in the immediate cancellation of the Services.
+5.7 You have the sole responsibility for protecting the confidentiality of your security credentials, inclusive of your password, email address and passcodes, as applicable.
+Use of your security credentials by any unauthorised person may result in the immediate cancellation of the Services.

 5.8 Any use of your registration information by any other person, or third-parties, is strictly prohibited.
 You agree to immediately notify us of any unauthorised use of your password or email address or any breach of security of which you have become aware.